jcervelin/family-base/README.md

   Using swagger:
   **`http://localhost:8080`**

-  Connecting mongo:
+  Connecting mongo in your client (not necessary):
   **`mongodb://localhost:27017/dbFamily`**

-Obs.: Do not put Ids in parent nor child.
-The API do it for you They only will be used if it already exists.
+Obs.: Do not put made up Ids in parent nor child.
+The API do it for you.
+They only will be used if it already exists.
 In that case it will be updated instead of saved.
 To see the ids you may save some parent e use GET to recover it.
+Only parents can be saved.
+Children can't.
+They only can be updated, because here we are using NoSQL (non relational database).
+It's only one document.

 /api/ was included to use swagger properly.